UniversalDependencies/docs/_id/index.md

 ### Relations Overview

-* The following relation subtypes are used in Indonesian:
+* The following relation subtypes are used in Indonesian PUD:
  1. acl:relcl
- 2. advmod:emph for particles that emphasize noun phrases
- 3. case:adv
+ 2. advmod:emph for particles (PART) that emphasize other words that could be a NOUN, PRON, VERB, or SCONJ.
+For example, in _itu**lah**_ that in tokenization phase was split into _itu_ "that" and _**lah**_, _lah_ is annotated as the dependent of _itu_ and the dependency relation between them is advmod:emph.
+ 3. case:adv for adposition (ADP) that together with its following word of ADJ/ADV/VERB serve as an adverb.
+For example:
+   * ADP + ADJ as adverb, such as _secara "with" hati-hati "careful"_ "carefully", _dengan "with" cepat "quick"_ "quickly"
+   * ADP + ADV as adverb, such as _dengan "with" sungguh-sungguh "serious"_ "seriously"
+   * ADP + VERB as adverb, such as _secara "with" terpisah "separated"_ "separately"
  4. cc:preconj
  5. csubj:pass for clausal subjects of passive verbs
  6. flat:foreign